 Wow this is going to be a long list if I list all of them out… I’m very open at this stage because I cannot chose to be picky.

-I’ll list a few, James Wan, Luc Besson, the Wachowski Siblings, Zack Snyder, Guillermo del Toro, Eli Roth, Martha Coolidge, Woody Allen, J.J.
+I’ll list a few, James Wan, Luc Besson, the Wachowski Siblings, Zack Snyder, Guillermo del Toro, Eli Roth, Martha Coolidge, J.J.
 Abrams, Gareth Evans, Lars Von Trier, Wong Kar Wai, Robert Rodriguez, or anyone else who is interested in offering me a challenging role, haha!

 Are you eventually looking to aim to the US market or is Asia your main focus?